FIEF-nohell/pix/readme.md

 python pix.py input.jpg 5 dawn
 ```

-Select an input image that is located in the root directory of the repository.
-The number following the image name specifies the pixel density of the output image, effectively serving as its resolution.
+Select any input image that you want to modify.
+The number resolution of the output image defines it pixel density.
 A value of 1 indicates high pixel density, while a value of 20 suggests lower density.

 Caution: Lower pixel density values result in longer rendering times.
 You may need to experiment with this setting to achieve the desired output.

 The final argument is the color palette.
-You can browse available options in the palettes folder.
+You can browse available options or add your own in the palettes folder.

 ## Examples